bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 Empty-room MEG recordings capture the environmental and recording system's noise.
 In the context of BIDS it is RECOMMENDED to associate an empty-room recording to each experimental session.

-Empty-room recordings may be collected once per day, where one empty-room recording may be used with multiple subjects and/or sessions (see example 1).
+Empty-room recordings may be collected once per day, where a single empty-room recording may be shared between multiple subjects and/or sessions (see example 1).
 Empty-room recordings can also be collected for each individual experimental session (see example 2).

 In the case of empty-room recordings being associated with multiple subjects and/or sessions, it is RECOMMENDED to store the empty-room recording inside a subject directory named `sub-emptyroom`.